QBeukelman/philosophers/README.md

 <br />

 In Computer Science, the dining philosophers problem is an example often used in concurrent algorithm design to illustrate synchronization issues and techniques for resolving them.
-The example is summerised as followes, and will serve as the rules of the program.
+The example is summarized as follows, and will serve as the rules of the program.

 A round table is occupied by one or more philosophers.
 The center of the table holds a large bowl of spaghetti.
 The philosophers engage in a cycle of eating, thinking, and sleeping.
 While eating, they cannot think or sleep.
 While thinking, they cannot eat or sleep.
 And while sleeping, they cannot eat or think.